WB CID begins probe into alleged irregularities in appointment in Kalyani AIIMS | Law-Order

 Kalyani Police handed over documents related to the case to the CID sleuths on Thursday.

 ''We have collected the documents related to the matter.
 We will sort out how to proceed with the investigation.
-It's in a very early stage,'' the CID official said.
+It is in a very early stage,'' the CID official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)